Afternoon Update from What's Up Newp

-401Gives returns on April 1 with the goal of raising $1.5 million for local nonprofits

-This Day in RI History: March 25, 1903, musician Frankie Carle born in Providence
+This Day in RI History: March 31, 2010, Record-breaking floods devastate the region

 For the very latest news and information, visit www.whatsupnewp.com.